sebastianfeldmann/phpbu/README.md

     $ phpbu

-This requires a valid XML phpbu configuration file (phpbu.xml or phpbu.xml.dist) in your current working directory.
+This requires a valid XML *PHPBU* configuration file (phpbu.xml or phpbu.xml.dist) in your current working directory.
-Alternatively, you can specify the path to your configuration file
+Alternatively, you can specify the path to your configuration file.

     $ phpbu --configuration=backup/config.xml